jclind/time-tracker/README.md

 # Personal Time Tracker

-Personal Time Tracker is an web application used for tracking different projects or areas of your life.
+[Personal Time Tracker](https://personaltimetracker.netlify.app/) is an web application used for tracking different projects or areas of your life.
 Titles, descriptions, and colorful tags are used to organize and track your recorded times.

+## Technologies
+- Jquery
+- Bootstrap
+- Firestore Database
+- Firebase Authentication

 ### Reflection